dfinity/gix-components/README.md

 ## Getting Started

-The component library is in active development, and new features will incrementally be available.
+The component library has been originally implemented for the frontend [dapp](https://nns.ic0.app/) of the Network Nervous System (NNS).

-Its documentation is constantly improved and deployed on the IC: [https://ipi2f-uqaaa-aaaad-aabza-cai.ic0.app/](https://ipi2f-uqaaa-aaaad-aabza-cai.ic0.app/)
+Its documentation is constantly improved and deployed on the IC: [https://ipi2f-uqaaa-aaaad-aabza-cai.ic0.app/](https://ipi2f-uqaaa-aaaad-aabza-cai.ic0.app/).

 ## Installation